cbrown5/cbrown5.github.io/_posts/2018-07-24-new-phd-topics-on-wetlands.md

 **Contact:** <a href="mailto:msievers100@gmail.com">**Michael Sievers**</a>

+#### Validating multi-stressor null models on coastal seagrass habitats

+Marine systems are under increasing threat from a number of human activities.
+This project will aim to use a combination of field and experimental studies to quantify the types of interactions found between a range of stressors impacting seagrass habitats.
+These findings can help improve and inform management practices for conservation.

+**Contact:** <a href="mailto:m.turschwell@griffith.edu.au">**Mischa Turschwell**</a>
 #### Automation of environmental monitoring

 Environmental monitoring is on the brink of a step change in effectiveness.
 Building on GLOW’s automated fish identification system, the student will use ecological and statistical frameworks to determine how best to automate the gathering, quality assurance, and analysis, of environmental data.